AhmedKhater00/AhmedKhater00/README.md

 - Prepare Excel data for analysis in Power BI using common formulas and functions.
 - Use the visualization and report capabilities of Power BI to create compelling reports and dashboards.
 - Complete a capstone project and prepare for the Microsoft PL-300 Certification exam.

+### Power BI Capabilities:
+- **Data Connection**: Connect to various data sources (Excel, SQL databases, etc.) to import and analyze data.
+- **Data Transformation**: Clean and transform data using Power Query for efficient analysis.
+- **Visualizations**: Create interactive dashboards and reports with a wide range of visualization options.
+- **Data Sharing**: Share reports and dashboards with stakeholders through the Power BI service.

 ### IBM Data Analyst Professional Certificate
 - Master practical skills and tools used by data analysts in daily roles.